liatsimhayev/Autonomous-Vehicle/README.md

 # AutonoViz in ROS 101 🚗
 Welcome to **AutonoViz in ROS 101**, a Level 3 autonomous driving project built around the Robot Operating System (ROS).
 This project highlights key concepts and techniques required to develop a conditional automation system, where the vehicle can perform most driving tasks under certain conditions but may still need human intervention.
-This README provides an overview of the project’s objectives, architecture, and core components, as described in the accompanying document. :contentReference[oaicite:0]{index=0}
+This README provides an overview of the project’s objectives, architecture, and core components.

 ---